-Border-related measures Liberalization of climate-friendly goods and services Border carbon adjustments Quotas or bans on 'high emissions intensity' products International cooperation on emission trading systems 'Behind the border' measures $Climate\ related\ standards, labels\ and\ due\ diligence\ requirements\ (government\ and\ voluntary)$ Trade disciplines on fossil fuel subsidies Greening trade rules (e.g. on subsidies, government procurement, investment) to support climate action Investor-state dispute settlement provisions that safeguard space for climate action Technology transfer and intellectual property rules that spur innovation and affordable access to climate technologies Using trade agreements to reinforce the Paris agreement Provisions in trade deals on ratification and implementation of enhanced commitments under the Paris Agreement and its implementation Enhanced transparency of trade-related climate actions in WTO and UNFCCC processes Climate-related trade sanctions Climate cooperation in environment and sustainable development chapters of RTAs Sustainability impact assessments that include climate impacts on trade, trade impacts on climate, and global carbon footprints of national trade policies Flanking and interlinked areas Trade-related transportation GHG emissions for trade-climate diplomacy Green Aid for Trade to support resilience, climate mitigation and adaptation Green trade finance to advance climate goals Supply chain policies, including on carbon footprints, timber products and deforestation-free commodities Source: Author's own diagram
+Border-related measures Liberalization of climate-friendly goods and services Dorderrelated measures Border carbon adjustments Quotas or bans on 'high emissions intensity' products International cooperation on emission trading systems 'Behind the border' measures Climate related standards, labels and due diligence requirements (government and voluntary) Trade disciplines on fossil fuel subsidies Greening trade rules (e.g. on subsidies, government procurement, investment) to support climate action Investor-state dispute settlement provisions that safeguard space for climate action Technology transfer and intellectual property rules that spur innovation and affordable access to climate technologies Using trade agreements to reinforce the Paris agreement Provisions in trade deals on ratification and implementation of enhanced commitments under the Paris Agreement and its implementation Enhanced transparency of trade-related climate actions in WTO and UNFCCC processes Climate-related trade sanctions Climate cooperation in environment and sustainable development chapters of RTAs Sustainability impact assessments that include climate impacts on trade, trade impacts on climate, and global carbon footprints of national trade policies Flanking and interlinked areas Trade-related transportation GHG emissions for trade-climate diplomacy Green Aid for Trade to support resilience, climate mitigation and adaptation Green trade finance to advance climate goals Supply chain policies, including on carbon footprints, timber products and deforestation- free commodities

-Source: Author's own diagram
+Source: Author's own diagram.

-European Green Deal unveiled in 2020, which commits Europe to achieving carbon neutrality by 205024 and to introducing a Carbon Border Adjustment Mechanism (CBAM) (see section 3.2.2 and Box 14).25 There are numerous concerns among trading partners, especially developing countries, about the potential for the CBAM to provide cover for'disguised' protectionismandunfairly disadvantage trading partners.
-While several proposals exist on ways to design border carbon adjustments (BCAs) that are effective, fair, transparent and compatible with WTO rules, 26 key political tasks are to avoid unnecessary discrimination between domestic producers and importers, 27 support trading partners in the transition to decarbonization, and acknowledge BCAs as just one item of a broader agenda for aligning trade policy with climate goals.
+Three developments highlight the complexity of the climate-trade interface.
+The first is the emergence and implementation of climate policies with direct trade policy implications.
+Especially prominent among these is the European Green Deal unveiled in 2020, which commits Europe to achieving carbon neutrality by 205024 and to introducing a Carbon Border Adjustment Mechanism (CBAM) (see section 3.2.2 and Box 14).25 There are numerous concerns among trading partners, especially developing countries, about the potential for the CBAM to provide cover for 'disguised' protectionism and unfairly disadvantage trading partners.
+While several proposals exist on ways to design border carbon adjustments (BCAs) that are effective, fair, transparent and compatible with WTO rules,26 key political tasks are to avoid unnecessary discrimination between domestic producers and importers,27 support trading partners in the transition to decarbonization, and acknowledge BCAs as just one item of a broader agenda for aligning trade policy with climate goals.

 The second relates to the growth of the digital economy.

 As governments work to update trade rules to respond to the digital economy and e-commerce, optimism about the potential for digital technologies to help reduce the environmental footprint of trade is coupled with rising concern about the immense and growing energy consumption of the digital economy (arising, for instance, from the carbon footprint of vast data centres required to power online and mobile communication technologies).28